Iatrogenesis: Psychiatry

-In psychiatry, iatrogenesis can occur due to misdiagnosis (including diagnosis with a false condition, as was the case of hystero-epilepsy).
-An example of a partially iatrogenic condition due to common misdiagnosis is bipolar disorder, especially in pediatric patients.
-Other conditions such as somatoform disorder and chronic fatigue syndrome are theorized to have significant sociocultural and iatrogenic components.
-Posttraumatic stress disorder is hypothesized to be prone to iatrogenic complications based on treatment modality.
-Even use of antipsychotic drugs leads to loss of brain mass.
+In psychiatry, iatrogenesis can occur due to misdiagnosis.
+This includes diagnosis with a false condition, as was the case of hystero-epilepsy.
+A potentially iatrogenic circumstance is misdiagnosis of bipolar disorder for another disorder, especially in pediatric patients considered to have major depressive disorder and prescribed stimulants or antidepressants.
+Other conditions such as somatoform disorder are theorized to have significant sociocultural and iatrogenic components.
+Chronic Fatigue Syndrome/Myalgic Encephalomyelitis was historically viewed as a psychiatric/somatoform condition, and the now-outdated treatment of Graded Exercise Therapy is known to have caused iatrogenic harm.
+Likewise, many neurological conditions, including multiple sclerosis, are frequently misdiagnosed as functional neurologic disorder, a diagnosis tied to several pathways of iatrogenic harm including stigma, dismissal of patients' own experience, disregard of genuine neurological disorders, and even direct harm from interactions with clinicians.

-The psychiatric treatment of some conditions and populations, such as substance abuse are regarded as carrying risks for iatrogenesis.
+Post-traumatic stress disorder is hypothesized to be prone to iatrogenic complications based on treatment modality.
+Certain antipsychotics have been shown to reduce brain volumes in animals and in humans over long-term use.
+Some populations may be at risk of misdiagnosis, including those identified as having substance abuse disorders.
 At the other end of the spectrum, dissociative identity disorder is considered by a minority of theorists to be a wholly iatrogenic disorder with the bulk of diagnoses arising from a tiny fraction of practitioners.

 The degree of association of any particular condition with iatrogenesis is unclear and in some cases controversial.
 The over-diagnosis of psychiatric conditions (with the assignment of mental illness terminology) may relate primarily to clinician dependence on subjective criteria.
 The assignment of pathological nomenclature is rarely a benign process and can easily rise to the level of emotional iatrogenesis, especially when no alternatives outside of the diagnostic naming process have been considered.
 Many former patients come to the conclusion that their difficulties are largely the result of the power relationships inherent in psychiatric treatment, which has led to the rise of the anti-psychiatry movement.